azhandi/sera_crud_api/README.md

 # PT Serasi Autoraya Coding Test
-This project is a coding test for PT Serasi Autoraya, implemented with Node.js and ExpressJS.
 **Disclaimer: this is a test branch to test converting codebase to typescript.
 Changes with the help of AI.**

 ## Project Setup